SIM-CHIA-HUEY/Angular_Expressjs_todolist/frontend/README.md

 # Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 21.2.9.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Back end application : Run `npm start` for a dev server.

+Front end application : Run `ng serve`, navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding